-His previous research endeavours include feasibility studies for floating solar technology in Northern California and an on-campus biodiesel plant at Stanford, plus development of a self-repairing water recycling system for the ISS at NASA.
+Prior to joining RMI, Kester undertook research in various facets of energy and sustainability.
+Some of his endeavors include feasibility studies for floating solar technology in Northern California and an on-campus biodiesel plant at Stanford, and development of a self-repairing water recycling system for the ISS at NASA.

 EDUCATION & AWARDS